mtlong29/MySite/_posts/notes/2017-09-05-introduction-to-jquery.md

 });
 {% endhighlight %}

-See the MDN page for event.target for more information <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/API/Event/target" target="_blank">here</a>.
+See the MDN page for event.target for more information <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/target">here</a>.

 ## Using the hover() Method